MC1182713 - Microsoft SharePoint: Update to News web part “See all” experience

 Summary

-The SharePoint News web part "See All" experience rollout is paused due to an issue, now resuming in February 2026.
-It features a refreshed mosaic layout and AI capabilities requiring a Microsoft 365 Copilot license.
+The SharePoint News web part “See All” experience is refreshed with a modern mosaic layout and AI-powered features requiring a Microsoft 365 Copilot license.
+Rollout begins November 2025, completing by mid-March 2026 worldwide.
 No admin action is needed; core functionality remains unchanged.

 More information